 Launched here in 2016 through a partnership between United Way, SMART Transit & SMIF Early Childhood Initiative.
-This program is operated by Cedar Valley Services/SMART Transit and is funded by United Way of Steele County campaign allocations.
+As of 2020, this program is operated by Cedar Valley Services/SMART Transit and is funded by United Way of Steele County campaign allocations.
 Currently we have nearly 100 children receiving rides on this year's program with 27 students receiving full-paid scholarships; thanks to funding by United Way of Steele County!

 Frequently Asked Questions:

 - The bus route will be designed around the children's identified pick up or drop off locations.
 Placement on the bus is based on those locations, location of preschool and class times.
 PLACEMENT ON THE PRESCHOOL ROUTE IS NOT GUARANTEED.
 We do our best to accommodate every application.
 Please also note that if your child’s pickup or drop off location changes during the program year, we cannot guarantee your child’s spot on the preschool route.

 2. Will someone be riding the bus with my child?